 If you are wondering about the stunning fabrics in the photos they are by the amazingly talented Amy Butler.
 She is a rockstar in the world of textile design.
 I recently purchased a giant amount of her designs that you will see a whole bunch when you visit!
-If you didn’t know I had a great career as a textile designer & a I have hankering to create some new collections.
+If you didn’t know I had a great career as a textile designer and I’ve had a hankering to create some new collections.

 …..along with everything else I do!